How to cash in on direct debit for small business

 - regular invoices such as monthly retainers (for fixed or variable amounts)

 - accepting instalments to help customers spread out their costs

 How does direct debit work?

-Your customer fills out a direct debit form (also known as a mandate) authorising you to take payments from their bank.
+Your customer fills out a direct debit form (also known as a mandate or direct debit instruction) authorising you to take payments from their bank.
 When a payment is coming up, you send the customer a notice saying how much will be taken, and when.
 The customer doesn’t need to take any other action.
 When the due date comes, the payment is made automatically.

 How long does a direct debit take?

-A customer’s first payment will take about six working days to clear.
-After that, it takes about four days.
+Customer payments can take up to five working days to clear.
 The transfer isn’t quite as fast as other online payment methods because you’re pulling money from their account.
 That’s a slower process than if they push the money to yours.

 Direct debit collection options